FAQs: wild Facts

 First, it’s tradition.
 Salt has been used to preserve and ferment food for thousands of years.
 Salt is a powerful agent that kills the organisms that spoil produce and extracts nutrients from the produce to fuel the microorganisms that do the work of fermentation.
 Besides, we wouldn’t dream of defying the laws of tradition.

 wildbrine® is sold in supermarkets & natural food retailers throughout the United States and Canada.
-Check out our store finder to see if we are in a store near you.
+Check out our store finder to see if we are available in a store near you.
 Or shop to your heart's content in our online store.

 No, all of our fermented foods are raw.
 We do not cook, blanch, or pressure-treat any of our ingredients.
 The fermentation creates lactic acid, which preserves the product naturally, kills any bad stuff, and keeps the nurturing lactobacilli alive.